-Tributes to civil-rights icon John Lewis pour in from leaders across the country
+Tributes to John Lewis pour in from leaders across the country

 “He was truly a one-of-a-kind, a moral compass who always knew where to point us and which direction to march,” Biden wrote.

-Former Democratic presidential candidate Hillary Clinton, who lost to Trump in the 2016 election, called Lewis “the truest kind of patriot.”
+Hillary Clinton, the 2016 Democratic presidential candidate, called Lewis “the truest kind of patriot.”

 “He believed America could be better, even live up to its highest founding ideals of equality & liberty for all.
 He made good trouble to help us get there.
 Now it’s up to the rest of us to carry on his work,” she tweeted.

+Later, Vice President Mike Pence released his own remembrance of Lewis, praising him as a “great man” who “changed America forever.”

+“John Lewis will be remembered as a giant of the civil rights movement whose selflessness and conviction rendered our nation into a more perfect union and his example will inspire generations of Americans,” Pence said.
+“While John Lewis will be rightly remembered as an icon of the civil rights movement, for me he was also a colleague and a friend.”

-Many Republican politicians also paid tribute to the towering figure, including Georgia Gov. Brian Kemp, who tweeted, “Our nation will never be the same without him.”
+Many other Republican politicians also paid tribute to the towering figure, including Georgia Gov. Brian Kemp, who tweeted, “Our nation will never be the same without him.”

+Lewis was no fan of Kemp, who Democrats have accused of suppressing black votes in his role of Georgia’s secretary of state when he ran for governor in 2018 against Democrat Stacey Abrams.
+At the time, Lewis accused him of abusing his power and called for him to step down.

 House Minority Leader Kevin McCarthy of California shared that on Friday, in his last act of public service, Lewis co-authored a letter with McCarthy urging more money be spent on teaching civics in schools.